 Identifying emerging technologies in genomics and proteomics and supporting their initial application to cancer vaccine science.

 To support the next generation of therapeutics, a data driven approach is essential.
-The computational biology group at ICCVS employs Software Engineers, Data Engineers, Mathematicians and Statisticians to play critical roles in our research and development programs.
-We employ undergraduates, Masters students and PhD students with both biology and computational expertise.
-Regardless of your background, we provide an environment to help you develop in pharmaceutical data science with the ultimate goal of curing cancer.
-Students joining ICCVS will have the opportunity to complete joint PhD degrees between the University of Edinburgh (Scotland) and the University of Gdansk (Poland).
-Students joining ICCVS Bioinformatics will be co-supervised by Dr. Ted Hupp (University of Edinburgh) and Dr. Javier Alfaro (Gdansk) and can cover any of the projects suggested above.
+I employ Software Engineers, Data Engineers, Mathematicians and Statisticians to play critical roles in our research and development programs.
+Join as an undergraduate, Masters student or PhD students with either biology or computational expertise.
+Regardless of your background, we provide an environment to help you develop in pharmaceutical data science with the ultimate goal of advancing the design of mRNA therapeutics and vaccines.
+Students joining can do so through the University of Gdansk, The University of Edinburgh or the University of Victoria.
 Students with their own project ideas are encouraged to bring up their ideas.
-Students will have the opportunity to spend a portion of their PhD degrees abroad to network and facilitate their research projects.

 We are continuously seeking applications for the following roles: